-Accordingly, investors may not be able to recover some – or even the whole of – their investment.
-Nor is there any guarantee the companies will be able to repay the loan and/or be sold at a profit.
+Accordingly, investors may not be able to recover some of – or even the whole of – their investment, nor is there any guarantee the companies will be able to repay the loan and/or be sold at a profit.

 Investment in the Fund is illiquid and long term – an initial close is expected after seven years but could be delayed, subject to shareholder approval.